Burlington-Rock Island Railroad

 Like its predecessor, the BRI was jointly owned by the Chicago, Burlington and Quincy Railroad (CB&Q) and the Chicago, Rock Island and Pacific Railroad (Rock Island), with each company owning half of the railroad.
 "It took its new name from the two owning systems and operated 303 mi of track in 1930."
+In 1965, the BRI was foreclosed and its assets were divided evenly between the CB&Q and the Rock Island.
+In 1970, the CB&Q became part of the Burlington Northern Railroad, which assumed exclusive control of the former BRI after the Rock Island was liquidated in 1980, and fully absorbed the line in 1982.
+The line is now part of the BNSF Railway system.

 History

 The Trinity and Brazos Valley Railway (T&BV) was originally chartered on October 9, 1902, its first trackage consisting of an 88 mi line from Cleburne, Texas, to Mexia, Texas, which was finished in January 1904.
-Due to a shortage of operating capital to complete the project, the railroad was acquired in August 1905 by the Colorado and Southern Railway, which later sold a half interest in its investment to the Rock Island.
-The Colorado and Southern was bought by the Burlington in 1908.
+Due to a shortage of operating capital to complete the project, the railroad was acquired in August 1905 by the Colorado and Southern Railway (C&S), which leased the property to its Fort Worth and Denver City Railway (FW&DC) subsidiary, and later sold a half interest in its investment to the Rock Island.
+The Colorado and Southern was bought by the CB&Q in 1908.
 Due to the influx of funds from these well-heeled financial partners, by 1907 the T&BV line had been extended to Houston from the Mexia terminal, with a line also added between Waxahachie and Teague.
 Trackage rights were also soon arranged with other railroads linking the T&BV with Waxahachie and Dallas, Cleburne and Fort Worth, and Houston and Galveston.

 With ongoing financial problems resulting from inadequate revenue, the Trinity and Brazos Valley went into receivership in 1914.
 A series of receivers were appointed including John W. Robbins (1914), L.H.
 Atwell, Jr, and in 1919, Gen. John A. Hulen.
-Hulen eventually became the first president of the BRI when the T&BV reorganized.
+Hulen eventually became the first president of the BRI when the T&BV was reorganized.